 - Store in an airtight container.

-You can also use unsalted pistachios if that's what you have on hand.
-If so, then increase the salt in the recipe from ⅛ teaspoon to ¼ teaspoon.
+Pistachios: You can also use unsalted pistachios if that's what you have on hand.
+If so, then increase the salt in the recipe from 1/8 teaspoon to 1/4 teaspoon.

-These cookies can be made ahead.
-You can prepare the nut butter several days in advance, or completely make the dough a day early, and then wrap whatever you have and refrigerate until you're ready to continue.
+Make-ahead tips: These cookies can be made ahead.
+You can prepare the nut butter several days in advance, or completely make the dough a day early, and then wrap and refrigerate it until you're ready to continue.
 You can also shape the dough balls and roll them in sugar a day ahead, and then refrigerate those in a zipper bag until you're ready to bake.
 If your dough is cold, straight from the refrigerator, you may need to add 1 minute to your baking time.
 After baking, these can be frozen in an air-tight freezer bag.